Deadcows/MyBox/ECS/README.md

 ## Entity Component System Tools and Extentions
+**ECS Extensions is compatible with "Unity.ECS 0.0.12p19" package.**

+**I'll support them for the future but at the moment this extensions were commented out for better compatibility**

 ### [EventsSystem](https://forum.unity.com/threads/eventssystem-for-one-frame-components.548965/)
 ComponentSystem with a few extensions methods and helper structures to create end react on Events - one frame components